cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 Server Ciphertext: 7807cea30c2b2eda2b239cf1
 ```

-The underlying plaintext bytes are often the same or only vary by a few flipped bits, so you can see the similarity between the ciphertexts.
+Several of the underlying plaintext bytes are the same or only vary by a few bits, so you can see the similarity between the ciphertexts.

 Since these are just the SOCKS messages encrypted, we XOR them with the known plaintext values we recorded above to recover parts of the keystream.